Zainab-05/Loan-Applicant-Approval-Prediction/README.md

 📌 Loan Applicant Approval Prediction
 📁 Project Overview

-This project focuses on analyzing and predicting loan approval outcomes based on applicant demographics, financial indicators, and credit history.
+This project analyzes and predicts loan approval outcomes using applicant demographics, financial indicators, and credit history.
-Using two structured Jupyter Notebooks, the workflow moves from data exploration and preprocessing to model development and performance evaluation.
+Using two structured Jupyter Notebooks, the workflow moves from data exploration & preprocessing to model development and performance evaluation.

-The objective is to build a reliable model that helps identify which applicants are more likely to be approved, supporting credit risk decision-making.
+The objective is to build a reliable prediction model that supports credit risk–based decision-making.

 📂 Dataset Description

-The dataset contains records of past loan applicants, along with their personal, financial, and loan-related attributes.
+The dataset includes historical loan applicants with demographic, financial, and loan-related attributes.

 Key Columns
 Column	Description